react-native-webrtc/react-native-callkeep/README.md

      */
   }

-  onRNCallKitDidActivateAudioSession(data) {
+  onRNCallKeepDidActivateAudioSession(data) {
-    /* You will get this event when the the AudioSession has been activated by **RNCallKit**,
+    /* You will get this event when the the AudioSession has been activated by **RNCallKeep**,
      * you might want to do following things when receiving this event:
      *
      * - Start playing ringback if it is an outgoing call */
   }

-  onRNCallKitDidDisplayIncomingCall(error) {
+  onRNCallKeepDidDisplayIncomingCall(error) {
-    /* You will get this event after RNCallKit finishes showing incoming call UI
+    /* You will get this event after RNCallKeep finishes showing incoming call UI
      * You can check if there was an error while displaying */
   }

-  onRNCallKitDidPerformSetMutedCallAction(muted) {
+  onRNCallKeepDidPerformSetMutedCallAction(muted) {
     /* You will get this event after the system or the user mutes a call
      * You can use it to toggle the mic on your custom call UI */